In my previous post

 —focus on a number-line representation of fractions.
 Below (and here

-) is another such websketch, with students constructing segments of fractional length that can be placed end to … Continue Reading ››
+) is another such websketch, with students constructing segments of fractional length that can be … Continue Reading ››

 In my prior blog posts